PFWhite/auditor/README.md

 Note that columns not listed in the column order will not be put into the output file.

+Additionally you can have as many column rename instructions as you want.
+If you want to rename 5 columns, you should have 5 instructions.

 ### col blocks

 These describe the sequence of transforms to take place in a run of auditor.
 Each block should have: